jobrouter/typo3-process/Documentation/module.rst

       A description of the process table field.

    Type (required)
-      Select the column type (for now are available: `Text`, `Integer`).
-When using the form finisher, the value is casted to this type.
+      Select the column type (for now are available: `Text`, `Integer`, `Attachment`).
+When using the form finisher, the value is casted to this type (in case of text and integer).

    Field Size (required)
       This option is only shown with type :guilabel:`Text`.
 Enter the size